-Hundreds of Cases Won by Trucking Lawyers Serving San Antonio.
+Hundreds of Cases Won by Our Trucking Lawyers.
+Nationwide Representation.

 According to the most recent figures, there are 12.6 million commercial vehicles on the road—roughly 5 percent of all vehicles on U.S. highways.
 That relatively small portion of vehicles, however, is responsible for more than 10 percent of the traffic fatalities every year.
 Truck accidents are responsible for thousands of burn injuries, catastrophic injuries, and wrongful deaths every year.
 People's lives are left in disarray after big rig crashes—unable to work, provide for kids, or even afford good medical care.
 Our San Antonio truck accident lawyers help victims and survivors fight to hold trucking companies accountable for the damage their policies cause, forcing them to pay for our clients' losses.

 To learn if you have a path to recovery, dial (888) 493-1629 or use our online form to schedule a free case consultation with our San Antonio trucking law firm.

 Every morning, thousands of exhausted drivers get behind the wheel of their big rigs, each of which weighs tens of thousands of pounds.
 These drivers are encouraged to drive for far longer than the legal limit, to falsify their logbooks, to drive faster and harder while their bodies get more and more tired.
 Why?
 Because they're only paid by the mile—every minute they spend sleeping, waiting for loading or unloading, or getting a rig inspection is another minute they're not making a living.
 It forces them to abide a grueling work schedule.

 Unfortunately for all of us, hauling while tired is dangerous.